Abdillah/gulp-tarjeem/README.md

 # Gulp Tarjeem
+Here in short this Gulp plugin is,
+> Function-style, dictionary agnostic translation gulp plugin which compile
+> javascript source codes into localized scripts.

-Modular advice: "Do one thing and do it well"
+## "Do one thing and do it well"
-> Function-style javascript translation which compile the source into many locales.
+This project restricted to, or only feature
+* Function-styled
+* Compile javascript source code to localized scripts
+* Dictionary agnostic (as long as it converted to JSON)
+* One dictionary into one output for each file passed through

+If above points deviated, please report a bug.

 ## Usage
 ### In gulpfile.js